cthoyt/cthoyt.github.io/_posts/2026/2026-08-27-reviewing-sssom.md

 ### M3: Achieving Curator Consensus

-In the third workflow, two or more curators are tasked to independently manually curate mappings (e.g., between the same two resources).
+In the workflow M3, two or more curators are tasked to independently manually curate mappings (e.g., between the same two resources).
 The appearance of the same mapping in two or more of the curators results can be used as a stand-in for review.
-Conversely, this workflow can also amplify systematically incorrect correct, e.g., where every curator makes the same mistake because of some qualities of the resources being curated.
+Conversely, workflow M3 can also amplify systematically incorrect correct, e.g., where every curator makes the same mistake because of some qualities of the resources being curated.